 Of course, not all conditions qualify for a hip arthroscopy (like a total hip replacement) so sometimes, traditional open surgery is still the best possible approach.

-When you come to the office of Dr. Terrence Anderson for your hip arthroscopy evaluation, Dr. Anderson examines you and looks over your previous medical records.
-He may also gather in-office X-rays or ultrasound images to get a current glimpse of your hip joint.
+When you come to the office for your hip arthroscopy evaluation, the Doctors examine you and look over your previous medical records.
+They may also gather in-office X-rays or ultrasound images to get a current glimpse of your hip joint.

-If conservative hip pain treatments have failed, or if you have a severe hip injury or condition, Dr. Anderson may recommend a hip arthroscopy.
+If conservative hip pain treatments have failed, or if you have a severe hip injury or condition we may recommend a hip arthroscopy.
 This minimally invasive procedure is beneficial for treating:

-Dr. Anderson may even perform a hip arthroscopy for diagnostic purposes to get to the root of why you’re experiencing pain or hip joint stiffness.
-Because of all of the benefits an arthroscopy has to offer, Dr. Anderson provides this type of procedure for these types of circumstances and others.
+The Doctors may even perform a hip arthroscopy for diagnostic purposes to get to the root of why you’re experiencing pain or hip joint stiffness.
+Because of all of the benefits, an arthroscopy has to offer, we provide this type of procedure for these types of circumstances and others.

 You’re likely going to avoid bearing weight on your treated hip for about two to eight weeks, depending on your specific procedure.
-Dr. Anderson may have you use crutches to get around.
+We may have you use crutches to get around.

 Physical therapy is often needed several times per week, for at least a few months, to help you rebuild strength and flexibility.
 Full recovery with no limitations after a hip arthroscopy can take anywhere from three to six months.
-But Dr. Anderson lets you know what to expect from your personalized procedure beforehand.
+But our Doctors let you know what to expect from your personalized procedure beforehand.

-Find out if hip arthroscopy is right for you by booking an evaluation at the office of Dr. Terrence Anderson today.
+Find out if hip arthroscopy is right for you by booking an evaluation at the office today.
 Click on the online scheduler, or call to speak with a team member.